 “The homeownership rate in the U.S. declined to the lowest in almost 19 years as rising property prices and mortgage rates held back demand.”

 Hard Money Loan Closed

-Bruce Norris of The Norris Group will be presenting his newest talk Secrets to Becoming Wealthy with Coachella Valley on Tuesday, January 14, 2014.
+Bruce Norris of The Norris Group will be presenting the Real Estate Market Update with TIGAR in Corona on Thursday, May 22, 2014.